Watch real Users. Understand Why User Struggle.

 Data Transmission and Storage

-Recorded data is sent to the session replay provider's servers, typically compressed and transmitted in batches to minimize performance impact.
+Recorded data is sent to the servers of the session replay provider, typically compressed and transmitted in batches to minimize performance impact.
 Modern tools add less than 1% overhead to page load times when implemented correctly.

 Step 4

-When you open a session recording, the tool reconstructs the page as the user saw it and replays their actions in sequence.
-You can speed up, slow down, skip idle time, and jump to specific events — making review efficient even for long sessions.
+When you open a session recording, the tool records the page as the user saw it and replays their actions in sequence.
+You can speed up, slow down, skip idle time, and jump to specific events, making review efficient even for long sessions.

 Step 5